-Management, with the participation of the Corporation's CEO and CFO, concluded, as at March 31, 2010, that such disclosure controls and processes were designed to provide reasonable assurance that:
+Management, with the participation of the Corporation's CEO and CFO, concluded, as at June 30, 2010, that such disclosure controls and processes were designed to provide reasonable assurance that:

-- material information relating to the Corporation was made known to its Disclosure Policy Committee by others; and - (ii) information required to be disclosed by the Corporation in its annual filings, interim filings and other reports filed or submitted by the Corporation under securities legislation was recorded, processed, summarized and reported within the time periods specified in securities legislation.
+- (i) material information relating to the Corporation was made known to its Disclosure Policy Committee by others; and - (ii) information required to be disclosed by the Corporation in its annual filings, interim filings and other reports filed or submitted by the Corporation under securities legislation was recorded, processed, summarized and reported within the time periods specified in securities legislation.

-Management's Report on Internal Controls over Financial Reporting
+Management's Report on Internal Controls over Financial Reporting regarding the reliability of financial reporting and its preparation of financial statements for external purposes in accordance with GAAP.

-Management, with the participation of the Corporation's CEO and CFO, concluded, as at March 31, 2010, that the Corporation's internal controls over financial reporting were designed to provide reasonable assurance regarding the reliability of financial reporting and its preparation of financial statements for external purposes in accordance with GAAP.
+Management, with the participation of the Corporation's CEO and CFO, concluded, as at June 30, 2010, that the Corporation's internal controls over financial reporting were designed to provide reasonable assurance